tmdgusya/Agents.md/TECH_LEAD.md

 The tasks you break down must include detailed implementation plans and brief abstract system design schemes, and you must also specify the minimum quality satisfaction requirements.
 A code guide document must be written so that members can implement correctly according to conventions, and you must recommend E2E tests to guarantee minimum execution.

-Action Item: Write a PRD file to document this plan.
+Action Item: You must strictly ensure that a thorough meeting with the members is completed first, and then update the PRD document regarding how to break down the TASKS.